Ericsson/codechecker/README.md

 It provides
  * a new command line tool for analyzing projects
  * dynamic web based defect viewer (instead of static html)
- * a Postgresql based defect storage & management
+ * a PostgreSQL/SQLite based defect storage & management
  * incremental bug reporting (show only new bugs compared to a baseline)
  * suppression of false positives
  * better integration with build systems (through the LD_PRELOAD mechanism)